CatalystCode/project-fortis/project-fortis-pipeline/docs/production-setup.md

 ![Screenshot showing the Fortis admin interface](https://user-images.githubusercontent.com/1086421/33331562-e9e589be-d42f-11e7-870c-6b758ec2141a.png)

-If you configured TLS and get `AADSTS70005: response_type 'id_token' is not enabled for the application`, make sure you completed all the post deployment steps properly.
+If you get `AADSTS70005: response_type 'id_token' is not enabled for the application`, make sure you completed all the post deployment steps properly.

 Once you've completed all the [admin settings](./admin-settings.md), your deployment is ready to be used.